-Uruguay is one of the most progressive countries in the South American continent, a country you don’t hear too much about on the news.
+Uruguay is one of the most European-like countries in the South American continent, a country you don’t hear too much about on the news.
 A very calm country, like an island in the ocean of continuous scandals and disturbances that characterize the surrounding countries.
 There might not be as many things to do in Uruguay as in their giant neighbors, Brazil and Argentina, but it’s a country where it’s easy to travel and feel yourself comfortable.
 You won’t find any of the great wonders of the world in Uruguay, but it’s a country from where you will come back with great sensations.
 A very friendly capital, one of the most beautiful colonial towns in Latin America, a coastline filled with picture perfect beaches and most of kind and welcoming people will all contribute to that your travel to Uruguay will be really memorable.
 In addition, if you like meat, here every day will be a feast for you.

 In order to prepare your trip, we prepared you an itinerary with the greatest things to see in Uruguay in 10 days.